Keyboard shortcuts

 Any user can start a new game, which is then automatically placed in the Waiting mode.
 The new game is assigned a unique id called Game ID.
 The user that creates a new game, becomes the game's administrator as well as its first player.

-Users can join games that are Waiting until there are enough players after which the game is automatically Started.
+Users can join games that are Waiting until there are enough players after which the game becomes automatically Active.

 Players can always withdraw from a game.
 If the game was still Waiting it will need to wait for one more player again.
 If the game was already started, the game is Cancelled and game play is stopped.
 The game admin can always cancel a game, even a Waiting one.
 Cancelled games will be removed after some time by system maintenance.